 My day usually starts just before 6 AM with a quick wash and dress, followed by my first inhale of the Bangkok air from my balcony.
 It’s fresh and cool, just a few clouds, and a light reddish hue on the horizon – perfect conditions for a bike ride.
 Within a few minutes, I’m gliding past the security guard with a friendly ‘sawadee krap’ onto the Bangkok tarmac.
 It’s dusk, just light enough to see, and I’m alone softly peddling up my small soi.
 Bangkok is quite a leafy, green city in parts, and as I advance further, leaves from an overhanging tree kiss my left cheek.
 I set a steady, gentle pace, breathing in the cool refreshing air, to the barely audible voice of James Brown from my earphones.
 I love these first few minutes of my ride.
 Bangkok feels completely still.
 Just me and my bike (and James).

 Suddenly, my senses spring into action, a motorcycle taxi zips past my right handlebar.
 A few metres later a curious dog ventures onto the road.
 Then the smell hits me, uurrghh!
 As I veer to the left onto the adjacent soi, I’m greeted by the giant rear end of a rubbish truck.
 Lovely stuff.
 Swiftly overtaking, I reach an intersection, and am greeted by the first rays of sunshine, as Bangkok begins to awake.
 I pass the hard working ladies who sweep the roads, with their long, witch-like brooms.
 There’s one lady I never forget; during my first week, she cracked me on the side of the head with her broom handle as I rode past (accidentally of course) and she has given me a broad smile every morning since.
 Now the cars start to overtake me, one after the other, but I keep my steady rhythm (despite James Brown telling me to ‘Get Up Offa That Thing’).
-Now the street vendors are awake and setting up, as I breeze through the smokey aroma of barbecued mu ping wafting from the roadside.
+Now the street vendors are awake and setting up and employees already start to arrive at their jobs, to small companies like Fully-Verified, as I breeze through the smokey aroma of barbecued mu ping wafting from the roadside.
 My stomach tells me to stop, but in Bangkok you’re never far from yummy street food, so I carry on.
 Shortly after I meet a friendly face, he comes running across the road to meet me, tail wagging.
 I stop briefly to say hello, and give his soft, dirty, white fur a stroke.
-He used to bark at me, but now we’re good friends, I think we’re used to each other’s smell now.
+He used to bark at me, but now we’re good friends, I think we’re used to each other’s smell now. https://nudecamshd.com/

 On the surface, Bangkok is a big, crazy, hectic city, but for me this is all part of its charm.
 By immersing yourself, and opening your senses to all that’s around you, there is adventure everywhere.
 No day is ever the same, Bangkok is never boring, especially on a bicycle.